-Stormwater discharges from NAVSTA Everett are covered under the 2021 Multi-Sector General Permit (MSGP) (USEPA, 2021a) as well as a Phase II Municipal Separate Storm Sewer System (MS4) permit (NPDES Permit No. WAS026620; USEPA 2021b).
+Stormwater discharges from NAVSTA Everett are covered under the 2021 Multi-Sector General Permit (MSGP) (USEPA, 2021a) as well as a Phase II Municipal Separate Storm Sewer System (MS4) permit (NPDES Permit No. WAS026620; USEPA, 2021b).
 Although MSGP and MS4 permit coverage of certain areas and activities may overlap, the programs are managed separately.
-The MS4 permit requires the Navy to minimize the discharge of pollutants from its storm sewer systems to the maximum extent practical and to develop and implement a stormwater management program.
+The MS4 permit requires the Navy to minimize the discharge of listed pollutants from its storm sewer systems to the maximum extent practical and to develop and implement a stormwater management program.
 A SWPPP is required to meet the requirements of the MSGP.

-Per the MSGP, stormwater discharges are not subject to any effluent limitation guidelines.
-Therefore, monitoring of discharges from NAVSTA Everett is not required (Navy, 2021a).
-However, discharges from NAVSTA Everett must be controlled as necessary to meet applicable water quality standards.
+NAVSTA Everett performs biannual and quarterly stormwater monitoring and sampling to ensure that discharges meet applicable water quality standards.
 If it is determined that a discharge from the facility does not meet applicable water quality standards, the Navy must take corrective action(s) and document them as required in Section 9 of the SWPPP (Navy, 2021a).

-NAVSTA Everett is adjacent to the mouth of the Snohomish River channel in a historically industrialized area with highly modified shorelines and dredged waterways that form a protected harbor within Port Gardner Bay.
+NAVSTA Everett is adjacent to a lower Snohomish River channel (bounded to the west by Jetty Island) in a historically industrialized area with highly modified shorelines and dredged waterways that form a protected harbor within Port Gardner Bay.
 The lower Snohomish River channel is part of the Port of Everett's active deep-water port facility served by a federal navigation channel which runs six miles upstream from the river mouth.
 The East Waterway was transformed into a deep-water port by dredging and filling in the early part of the last century, and it has provided shipping and processing facilities for timber, pulp, and alumina.
 In addition to the commercial activity of the Port of Everett and the presence of the Navy, the East Waterway is used for mooring barges, log rafts, and small commercial vessels (City of Everett, 2016).

 WAC 173-201A-612 established designated uses for Everett Harbor as follows: aquatic life uses (good); recreation (primary contact); and harvesting (shellfish excluded); along with wildlife habitat, commerce/navigation, boating, and aesthetics (miscellaneous uses).
-The 2016 Washington State Water Quality Assessment (WDOE, 2016) listed Port Gardner and Inner Everett Harbor as a Category 5 Impaired Water for multiple water quality (ammonia, dissolved oxygen, temperature, and bacteria) and sediment (bioassay, metals, polycyclic aromatic hydrocarbons, and other semi-volatile organic contaminants) parameters.
-While these sections of impaired water are adjacent to NAVSTA Everett, the installation discharges stormwater to the mouth of the Snohomish River, which is not classified as impaired.
-Consequently, there are currently no TMDLs established for the NAVSTA Everett receiving waters (Navy, 2021a).
+The 2018 Washington State Water Quality Assessment (WDOE, 2018) listed Port Gardner Bay and Inner Everett Harbor as a Category 5 Impaired Water for multiple water quality (ammonia, dissolved oxygen, temperature, and bacteria) and sediment (bioassay, metals, polycyclic aromatic hydrocarbons, and other semi-volatile organic contaminants) parameters.
+An EPA-approved TMDL has been established to address the dissolved oxygen impairment (Listing ID 10151) (WDOE, 2018).
+The Snohomish River channel portion west of NAVSTA Everett is also listed as a Category 5 Impaired Water for 2,3,7,8-TCDD (Dioxin) (Listing ID 64445) (WDOE, 2018).
+An EPA-approved TMDL has not been established for this listing.
 An East Waterway site (WDOE, 2022b) has been identified as moderate-high risk in the state cleanup process under the Model Toxics Control Act (WDOE, 2017).
 Historic sediment data reflect the presence of a variety of contaminants such as polycyclic aromatic hydrocarbons and other semi-volatile organic compounds including phenols, polychlorinated biphenyls, dioxin/furans, and some metals.
 A Remedial Investigation/Feasibility Study overseen by WDOE is underway.